SofiaAfendra/react-redux-workshop/README.md

 ## Branch Tasks

-1. First create a new file inside `models/game` named `selectors.js`, this is where you will define the new selectors.
-A selector is a function that accepts the state as an argument and returns the specified piece of data from that state.
-Now define a selector for each game related variable and export them.
+1. First create a new file inside `models/game` and `models/players` named `selectors.js`, this is where you will define the new selectors.
+A selector is a function that accepts the store's state as an argument and returns the specified piece of data from that state.
+Now define a selector for each game and player related value and export them.

    > Note: Using selector functions will reduce the amount of code needed to access state values.